quanltsimple/spring-boot-jib-gcbuild/README.md

 ## Deployment Instructions

-### Deployment prerequisites Locally (use for deploy from the local machine, If you don't need to use with Locally, please go to step "Setup automation trigger with Cloud Build & GitHub")
+### Deployment prerequisites

-- First you need to install Google Cloud SDK
+- First you need to install Google Cloud SDK (If you want to deploy from Locally)

 ```
 https://cloud.google.com/sdk/docs/install
 ```

-- Login to GCP with command
+- Login to GCP with command (If you want to deploy from Locally)
 ```
 gcloud login
 ```